 Here is the description of the full press function taken from the GXR manual (adapted):

-First, full press snap is an "expert function."
-I assume that some users are not aware of it and might overlook it.
-If users are not aware of this function, they may, however, be puzzled by the results that they get from time to time: unexpected fuzziness.
-As there is absolutely no indication in the user interface that full press snap took over, it will be very hard for them to find the real reason for the fuzziness.
-Probably, they will simply assume that Multi/Spot AF has failed.
+In my opinion, full press snap is an "expert function" that should not be enabled by default.
+I assume that some users are not be aware of this function, may not know what the symbol "FS" means, or may just overlook it.
+Therefore, they may be puzzled by the results that they get from time to time: unexpected fuzziness.
+They may not realize that full press snap took over, and it will be hard for them to find the real reason for the fuzziness.
+Probably, they will simply assume that Multi/Spot AF failed.

 See my conclusions and suggestions to Ricoh regarding this function.